-This information will be recorded on our grant management system for a period of three-months so it is available for analysis and reporting.
-These data will then be deleted from our grant management system.
-A copy of these data will be kept securely in a separate system with access restricted to those who need the information for analysis purposes.
+This information will be recorded on our grant management system for a period of nine months so it is available for grant making decisions (if applicable) analysis and reporting.
+These data will then be removed from your record in our grant management system but the system will keep a copy of the full application form in accordance with our retention policy (an extract of which is available on request).
+The removed data will be kept securely in a separate system with access restricted to those who need the information for analysis purposes.
 We will also collate answers to these questions in an aggregated anonymous way (so individuals cannot be identified) for analysis purposes.
 All data will be retained in accordance with our retention policies (an extract of which is available on request) and kept in accordance with our Special Category Data Policy (available on request).

-We want you to know that we have a legal basis for collecting this information.
-It is in our legitimate interests to try to ensure we identify or keep under review the existence or absence of equality of opportunity or treatment between groups of people with a view to enabling such equality to be promoted or maintained and there is also substantial public interest reason in us doing this.
+We want you to know that we have a legal basis for collecting and using this information in the ways explained above.
+It is in our legitimate interests to try to ensure we identify or keep under review the existence or absence of equality of opportunity or treatment between groups of people with a view to enabling such equality to be promoted or maintained and to try to ensure we achieve fuller and more effective equality outcomes for groups of people with protected characteristics under the Equality Act 2010.
+There is also substantial public interest reason in us doing this.

 This information will be shared in accordance with our normal grant processes as set out here.

-If you do not feel comfortable providing the above information, please choose 'prefer not to say', or if you change your mind do let us know by contacting cindpo@bbc.co.uk
+If you do not feel comfortable providing the above information, please choose 'prefer not to say', or if you change your mind do let us know by contacting cindpo@bbc.co.uk.